 Get a copy of your credit reference report - contact a credit reference agency if it needs updating.

 Your bankruptcy can stay on your credit reference file for 6 years from the date of your bankruptcy.

 When you’re discharged you’ll be released from most, but not all, of the debts you owed at the date of the bankruptcy.

 Debts you will not be released from include:

 - anything you owe under family proceedings - unless the court decides otherwise

 - damages for personal injuries to anyone - unless the court decides otherwise

-- debts which weren’t included in the bankruptcy itself, eg a debt to the Student Loans Company
+- debts which were not included in the bankruptcy itself, for example a debt to the Student Loans Company